 This is a good level for first-timers and people who want to microdose.
-It can provide mild pain relief, improve creativity, and enhance focus.
-At this dosage, you are not likely to feel adverse effects like anxiety or panic attacks, and will only feel a light head and body high.
+It might improve creativity, and enhance focus.
+At this dosage, you are not as likely to feel adverse effects like anxiety or panic attacks, and will likely only feel a light head and body high.

 - 5-15mg THC

-At the level, you start to feel impaired.
-It is good for people that want to feel altered states but maintain the ability to be social.
+At this level, you start to feel impaired.
+It might be used by people that want to feel altered states but maintain the ability to be social.
 This dosage will provide stronger pain relief, can alter your perception and coordination, and can make you feel that euphoric sensation THC is known for.
-This tends to be a good dosage area for people with problems sleeping.

 - 15-30mg THC

 At this level, the effects of the THC begin to get more intense with strong levels of euphoria and things like panic attacks in infrequent consumers.
-It is not recommended to take doses this high unless you already have a high tolerance for cannabis.
-Experienced consumers can turn to this dosage level for help staying asleep.
-Medical marijuana patients with extreme pain may require doses this high.
+It’s not recommended to take doses this high unless you already have a high tolerance for cannabis.
+Experienced consumers may turn to this dosage.

 - 30-50mg THC